phax/ph-cii/README.md

 # News and noteworthy

-* v3.0.3 - work in progress
+* v3.1.0 - 2024-12-05
     * Switched JAXB Maven plugin to `org.jvnet.jaxb:jaxb-maven-plugin`
+    * Added support for D22B in new submodule `ph-cii-d22b`
 * v3.0.2 - 2023-07-31
     * Updated to ph-commons 11.1
 * v3.0.1 - 2023-04-14